 Headquartered in Collinston, NortheastTel provides advanced broadband, voice, and web hosting services to over 1,000 residential and business subscribers in Northeast Louisiana.

-We are proud to be your local telecommunications provider and are committed to providing you with the most technological advanced communication services available.
+We are proud to be your local telecommunications provider and are committed to providing you with the most technologically advanced communication services available.